What’s the Best Island to Visit in Hawai‘i for the First Time?

 Kauai’s unspoiled wilderness is ripe for adventure

-Between Nāpali Coast State Wilderness Park, Wailua River State Park and half a dozen other nature reserves, there’s plenty of adventure and excitement on Kauai.
+Between Nāpali Coast State Wilderness Park, Wailua River State Park and half a dozen other nature reserves, beauty and adventure are everywhere on Kauai.
 Hiking, snorkeling, watersports and more are at your fingertips.
-If you want to hike the along the Nāpali Coast, just be sure to get a permit at least 30 days in advance, Fora Advisor Elizabeth Kaczka said.
+If you want to hike along the Nāpali Coast, just be sure to get a permit at least 30 days in advance, Fora Advisor Elizabeth Kaczka said.

 “For the best experience, I recommend splitting your stay between the South Shore (Poipu) and the North Shore (Princeville/Hanalei),” Fora Advisor Carlie Lee said.
 “You'll get to experience both great beaches and the lush, green rainforest.”